Arcas: Family

 Arcas was the son of Zeus and Callisto.
+In other accounts, his birth mother was called Megisto, daughter of Ceteus, son of Lycaon, or else Themisto, daughter of Inachus.

-He was married to either Laodamia (Leaneira), daughter of Amyclas of Sparta; Meganeira, daughter of Crocon; the nymph Chrysopeleia; or the Dryad Erato.
+Arcas was married to either Laodamia (Leaneira), daughter of Amyclas of Sparta; Meganeira, daughter of Crocon; the nymph Chrysopeleia; or the Dryad Erato.
 He also left a number of children, including the sons Azan, Apheidas, Elatus, and Triphylus, an illegitimate son Autolaus and at least two daughters, Hyperippe and Diomeneia.
 Arcas's other sons were Erymanthus and Pelasgus.

 Mythology

 Callisto was a nymph in the retinue of the goddess Artemis, or in some sources the daughter of King Lycaon.
 As she would not be with anyone but Artemis, Zeus cunningly disguised himself as Artemis and raped Callisto.
 The child resulting from their union was called Arcas.

 Hera became jealous, and in anger, she transformed Callisto into a bear.
 She would have done the same or worse to her son, but Zeus hid Arcas in an area of Greece, which would come to be called Arcadia, in his honor.
 Arcas was given into a care of one of the Pleiades, Maia.
-There, Arcas safely lived until one day, during one of the court feasts held by king Lycaon (Arcas' maternal grandfather), Arcas was placed upon the burning altar as a sacrifice to the gods.
+There, Arcas safely lived until one day, during one of the court feasts held by king Lycaon (Arcas's maternal grandfather), Arcas was placed upon the burning altar as a sacrifice to the gods.
 He then said to Zeus, "If you think that you are so clever, make your son whole and un-harmed".
 Zeus became enraged and made Arcas whole and directed his anger toward Lycaon, turning him into the first werewolf.

 Then, Arcas became the new king of Arcadia and the country's greatest hunter.
 One day, when Arcas went hunting in the woods, he came across his mother.
 Seeing her son after so long, she went forth to embrace him.
 Not knowing that the bear was his mother, he went to kill her with an arrow.
 In one version of the story, Arcas hunted Callisto because she had entered the forbidden sanctuary of Zeus on Mt.
 Lykaion.
-Zeus however, watching over them, stopped Arcas from shooting Callisto, and turned Arcas into a bear, then putting them into the stars.
-They are now referred to as Ursa Major and Ursa Minor, the big and little bears.
+Zeus however, watching over them, stopped Arcas from shooting Callisto and raised them into the heavens as constellations (Boötes and Ursa Major).
 When Hera heard of that, she became so angry that she asked Tethys to keep them in a certain place so that the constellations would never sink below the horizon and receive water.
-Arcas’ bones were brought to Arcadia and buried near an altar dedicated to Hera under the directions of Delphic Oracle.
+Arcas's bones were brought from Mount Maenalos to an altar of Hera in Mantinea according to the instructions of the Delphic Oracle.